evalaplace/evalaplace.github.io/_pages/talks.md

 <h3> Invited seminars</h3>

+- Invited talk at the virtual **FORTH** seminar, Heraklion, Greece, "How binary evolution affects the late evolution, death, and afterlife of massive stars", 14 dec 2022 [Link to the talk](https://www.youtube.com/watch?v=H7EphNqhUlQ)
+- Invited talk at the virtual astrophysics seminar, **University of Sheffield**, United Kingdom, "Late evolution, death, and afterlife of stars stripped in binaries" 16 Feb 2022
+- Invited talk at the virtual award ceremony of the Royal Holland Society of Sciences and Humanities, Haarlem, The Netherlands, "TULIPS: a Tool for Understanding the Lives, Interiors, and Physics of Stars" - 29 Nov 2021
 - Invited talk at the Stellar Astrophysics seminar, **Max Planck Institute for Astrophysics**, Garching, Germany "How being single or stripped in a binary systems affects the deaths of massive stars" - Apr.
 2021 (online)
 - Invited talk at the SPI-MAX Stellar Astrophysics seminar, **University of Oxford**, Oxford, UK "How being single or